nyuhpc/hpc-intro/_episodes/12-cluster.md

 > ## Using HPC filesystems
 >
-> On HPC systems, you have a number of places where you can store your files.
+> On Geene, you have a number of places where you can store your files.
 > These differ in both the amount of space allocated and whether or not they
 > are backed up.
 >
-> * __Home__ -- often a _network filesystem_, data stored here is available
+> * __Home__ -- data stored here is available throughout the HPC system,
->   throughout the HPC system, and often backed up periodically.
-Files stored
+>   and often backed up periodically.
+Please note the limit on the number
->   here are typically slower to access, the data is actually stored on another
->   computer and is being transmitted and made available over the network!
-> * __Scratch__ -- typically faster than the networked Home directory, but not
+>   of files (inodes) which can get used up easily.
+Use the `myquota` command
+>   to ensure that you are not running out of inodes!
+> * __Scratch__ -- used for temporary file storage while running jobs.
+It is
+>   not backed up and files that are unused for over 60 days are purged.
 >   usually backed up, and should not be used for long term storage.
-> * __Work__ -- sometimes provided as an alternative to Scratch space, Work is
->   a fast file system accessed over the network.
-Typically, this will have
->   higher performance than your home directory, but lower performance than
->   Scratch; it may not be backed up.
-It differs from Scratch space in that
+> * __Vast__ -- flash-drive based system that is optimal for workloads with
+>   high I/O rates.
+Like the `scratch` storage, it is also not backed up and
->   files in a work file system are not automatically deleted for you: you must
+>   files that are unused for over 60 days are purged.
->   manage the space yourself.
+> * __RPS__ -- provides data storage space for research projects that is
+>   easily shared amongst collaborators, backed up, and not subject to the
+>   old file purging policy.
+Note that it is a paid service.
+> * __Archive__ -- provide a space for long-term storage of research output
+>   and is unaccessible by running jobs.
 {: .callout}

 ## Nodes